-Brian Krob is a partner and deputy chair of the Nixon Peabody Mergers Department.
+Brian Krob is a partner in Nixon Peabody's Corporate practice group.
 He represents corporate acquirers as well as private equity firms in their acquisitions and dispositions, with a focus on health care and technology.

 I represent for-profit and nonprofit health care clients in a wide variety of transactions.
 For hospitals and health systems, I advise on mergers and complex joint ventures.
 Physician groups turn to me for assistance with forming integrated physician networks, and representing those networks in acquisitions and sales.
 I also represent investors and physicians forming and investing in surgery centers, and growth equity investors in their investments and dispositions of health care portfolios.